glicerico/rangram/journal.md

 3 eat 4 turtles
 ```

-which are correct according to the grammar, but feel weird in English.
+which are correct according to the grammar, but is wrong positioning in English
+(with those dependency links, the sentence should be `kids eat the turtles`).

 ***************************